 Sand play promotes physical development.
-Large muscle skills develop as children dig, pour, sift, scoop and clean up spills with brush and dustpan.
-Eye-hand co-ordination and small muscle control improve as children learn to manipulate sand accessories.
+Large muscle skills develop as children dig, pour, sift, scoop, and clean up spills with brush and dustpan.
+Eye-hand coordination and small muscle control improve as children learn to manipulate sand accessories.
 Sand play also promotes social skills.

-When children interact with loose parts, they enter a world of ''what if' that promotes the type of thinking that leads to problem solving and theoretical reasoning.
+When children interact with loose parts, they enter a world of “what if” that promotes the type of thinking that leads to problem solving and theoretical reasoning.
 Loose parts enhance children's ability to think imaginatively and see solutions, and they bring a sense of adventure and excitement to children's play.

 our wonderful world